robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_tools_hardware_3d_parts_spider_robot/README.md

 - Digital Servo/ESC Consistency Tester
 You will need to

 3D printer i woned fuw 3d printers .
-Just go through reviews , i beleive for project like this additive as its cheap , easy to and relatively safe and you don't need that level of detail offered by .
+Just go through reviews , i beleive for project like this additive/FDM as its cheap , easy to use and relatively safe and you don't need that level of detail offered by SLA.
 I'm sure you can go for printer as well.
 I used the one that has very good value to the price relation ANYCUBIC Kobra Go 3D

 - Loctite 222 or 243 Thread Locker, 222 is enough